celsiusnarhwal/3515.games/tinkering/secrets.md

 ### If All Else Fails

 If Doppler doesn't integrate with your hosting provider and Docker builds aren't an option, you may be in a bit of a tight spot.
 [Contact Doppler support](mailto:support@doppler.com) and ask nicely if they would consider adding an integration for your hosting provider.
-If you're hosting 3515.games on your own server (meaning one that actually belongs to you, personally), you have hopefully realized that you can just use the Doppler CLI like in development — or even better, install Docker and follow [those instructions](#using-docker).
+If you're hosting 3515.games on your own server (meaning one that actually belongs to you, personally), you've hopefully realized that you can just use the Doppler CLI like in development — or even better, install Docker and follow [those instructions](#using-docker).
+Of course, you can always manage your secrets manually (though I don't recommend it).

+Or, ideally, switch to a hosting provider that doesn't suck. 🙃

+[^1]: Truthfully, this may be a holdover from when 3515.games' repository was private during its initial development and thus required authentication to access.
+You may be able to get away with not providing this.
+Who knows.
+I haven't tested it. lmao